yolorollo/docs/README.md

 In the works: Docker Compose, YunoHost

-⚠️ For the PDF and Docx export Docs relies on XL packages from BlockNote licenced in AGPL-3.0.
-Please make sure you fulfill your [BlockNote licensing](https://github.com/TypeCellOS/BlockNote/blob/main/packages/xl-pdf-exporter/LICENSE) or [sponsorship](https://www.blocknotejs.org/about#partner-with-us) obligations.
+⚠️ For the PDF and Docx export Docs relies on XL packages from BlockNote licenced in AGPL-3.0 which are not MIT compatible.
+You can perfectly use Docs without these packages by setting the environment variable `PUBLISH_AS_MIT` to true, and that way you'll build an image of the application without the features that are not MIT compatible.
+If you run Docs `PUBLISH_AS_MIT` set to false make sure you fulfill your [BlockNote licensing](https://github.com/TypeCellOS/BlockNote/blob/main/packages/xl-pdf-exporter/LICENSE) or [sponsorship](https://www.blocknotejs.org/about#partner-with-us) obligations.

 ## Getting started 🔧